 As some of you may know, NHK is the Japanese national public broadcasting organization.
 It has a kind of “museum” in Fukuoka, which is located very near to Ohori Park.

 You can visit the studio of some TV shows, collect the stamps of NHK mascots.
 Furthermore, you can see the gallery about the history of NHK, and even experience becoming a news reporter and get on the air!
 Even if you can’t care less about Japanese TV, you will have a lot of fun there and you know what’s the great part?
 It is free of charge!

 The model of a news studio where you can get on-screen for real

 Of course, no one visits Fukuoka without trying the well-known Hakata Tonkotsu ramen.
 The broth of Tonkotsu ramen is made by melting out the pork bone, which gives it a strong and unique taste.

-Hakata is known as the best place in the country to enjoy this food, and you can find ramen shops anywhere there.
+Hakata is known as the best place in the country to enjoy this food.
 Two places I would recommend are Ramen Stadium on the 5th floor of Canal City, where you can try different types of ramen from different locals in Japan or Ippudo Ramen in Amu Plaza (Hakata Station).

 7. Line Friends Cafe and Store

 Line Cafe in Fukuoka is the third one to be opened in Japan.
 It is located in the vibrant area of Tenjin.

 The first floor is a souvenir shop.
 Here, you can buy lovely items inspired by the famous Line characters like Brown or Cony.
 The second floor is a cafe that sells drinks and cakes also inspired by these characters.
 Also, it has extra seating areas on the third floor.
 Even if you don’t buy anything, you are free to visit and take pictures, so this place is often crowded with people.
 Believe me, you will just scream “Kawaii~~” to everything there!